Organization is a virtue.

 WWZ the movie: Nothing much to do with the book, but pretty good itself.

 Also, there’s fanfic.
-For Hunger Games, I wrote Fox Games, where there’s no clause about needing your district partner.
+For Hunger Games, I wrote Fox Games, where there’s no clause limiting things to district partner.
 For more on the subject, there’s also Zero Sum by Ember Keelty.
 I also wrote a Wither fanfic about advice for daughters in the world.
 My brother wrote I Miss the Sunrise fanfic: Monsters, a reimagining of Tezkhra’s character arc; At the End of Everything, an AU alternate ending based on his proposed plot rewrite; and The Reconstruction fanfic: The Cure For Nothing, a Qualstio character study.

 If you enjoy the idea of Let’s Reads, you may also like Dodging the Anvil, doing The Taking; Point Stick, Vent Spleen doing Rowling works that aren’t Harry Potter as well as Homecoming by OSC; Something Short and Snappy is doing other OSC works; Doing in the Wizard has a wide mix of media reviews and hatred; Reading With a Vengeance has a similar YA focus with bonus writing tips, a quick sporky summary of Eragon; and more positively, a readthrough of Casual Vacancy.